Committee on Migration

-Within the Office of the Executive Director is the Resource Development office, which solicits funds from private, institutional, and governmental sources to provide funding for things that government programs will not fund.
+The Office of the Executive Director solicits funds from private, institutional, and governmental sources to provide funding for things that government programs will not fund.
 Individuals may make tax-deductible contribution directly to the National Catholic Fund for Migration and Refugee Services.

-The MRS Office of Migration and Refugee Policy assists the bishops in the development and promotion of migration and refugee policy positions within the context of the Church's social and moral teaching; implements communication, public education/outreach and legislative strategies that foster greater advocacy, awareness, understanding, and support for the work of MRS and the vulnerable populations it serves.
+The MRS Office of Policy and Advocacy assists the bishops in the development and promotion of migration and refugee policy positions within the context of the Church's social and moral teaching and implements efforts that foster greater advocacy, awareness, understanding, and support for the work of MRS and the vulnerable populations it serves.

 Rachel Pollock, Director of Resettlement Services